The AR-15 is one of the most popular guns in America and there’s no question why.

 This makes the ELF Match Trigger a great option for people who want to be able to take their rifle on backwoods adventures or even just those who are a little clumsy or rough on their possessions.

 It offers virtually no overtravel and the trigger reset is tiny, only a few millimeters.

 It also has the smoothest feel of any of the drop-in AR-15 triggers on this list, making the accuracy it lends unparalleled by other triggers.

 The Elftmann ELF Match Trigger has an adjustable trigger weight that can be set between 2.75 and 4 lbs. and is available with either a curved or straight trigger shoe.

-Whether that’s one of the lower cost options or one of the big budget triggers, one of these triggers is sure to be the right choice for you.
+Whether that’s one of the lower-cost options or one of the big-budget triggers, one of these triggers is sure to be the right choice for you.